LastCallMedia/Mannequin/docs/patterns.md

 name: # The display name of the pattern.
 _group: # The grouping to place the pattern in.
 Use a > character to nest the group.
 _description: # The long form description of the pattern.
 Add implementation instructions, or anything else you need here.

-variables: # An associative array describing the TYPES of the variables. variable_1...: # Declare types for as many variables as you like here.
-For a full description of the types that are available to you, see the debug command.

 variants: # An associative describing the sets of variables you would like to use.
   Variant1: # This will be the name of the variant.
 This is an associative array describing the VALUES for the variables.
     _name: # A name for the description, if you want to use something other than the key you used above.